Deep Global Model Reduction Learning in Porous Media Flow Simulation: Preliminaries

-Here, $\sigma_j$ and $\xi_j$ are referred to the singular values and left-singular vectors of $\Phi$.
-The singular values, which correspond to the energy content of a mode, provide a measure of the importance of the mode in capturing the relevant dynamic process.
-The POD subspace is obtained by selecting the first few POD modes in descending energy ranking, i.e., we arrange the POD modes by $\sigma_1 \geq \sigma_2 \geq \cdots \geq \sigma_N$ and take the first few modes $\{\xi_j\}_{j=1}^m$ as a basis for the POD subspace $W_h \subset V_h$.
-The reduced-order model for \eqref{eq:fine} is then given by a Galerkin projection: find $\widetilde{u}_h^{n+1} \in W_h$ such that
+Here the singular values are arranged in descending energy ranking, i.e., $\sigma_1 \geq \sigma_2 \geq \cdots \geq \sigma_r > 0$, which correspond to the energy content of a mode.
+The energy ranking provides a measure of the importance of the mode in capturing the relevant dynamic process.
+The POD basis, i.e. the solution of the minimization problem \eqref{eq:podmin}, is then given by selecting the first $m$ singular vectors $\{\mathbf{v}_j\}_{j=1}^m$.
+In this case, we have

+The size $m$ of the POD basis has to be sufficiently large to include the first few largest singular values and ensure a good approximation to the snapshot matrix.
+The number of basis can be pre-defined or determined by means of fractional energy, i.e. fixing a threshold $E_0$, pick the smallest integer $m$ such that

+In general, a few basis is needed if the singular values decay quickly.
+The rate of decay depends on the intrinsic dynamics of the system and the selection of the snapshots.